alphardex/kokomi.js/README.md

 ### Html

 It can help you merge HTML elements into the WebGL world by converting 3D positions to 2D positions.
-If element is visible, it will have a `visible` CSS class (can be customized), also it will have 2 CSS variables `--x` and `--y` (can be customized too)
+If element is visible, it will have a `visible` CSS class (can be customized), and for 2D position it will have 2 CSS variables `--x` and `--y` (can be customized too)

 ```html
 <div id="sketch" class="bg-black w-screen h-screen overflow-hidden"></div>